theobrogrammer/ethSpurProject/README.md

 forge build
 ```

-You should see “Compiler run successful!”—if not, ping me on Discord.
+You should see “Compiler run successful!”

 ---